tai2/decor/README.md

 # What's decor?

-`decor` is a Markdown transformer which takes Markdown files as contents and a standalone HTML file as a template.
+`decor` is a Markdown transformer which takes a Markdown file as content and a standalone HTML file as a template.
 It is designed for rather oneshot single page use than fullset static site generation.